John J. Pershing: World War II

 In July 1944, Pershing was visited by Free French leader General Charles de Gaulle.
-When Pershing asked after the health of his old friend, Marshal Philippe Pétain – who headed the pro-German Vichy regime – de Gaulle replied tactfully that, when he last saw him, the Marshal was well, a very tactful reply in view of Petain's subservience to the Nazis after the defeat of France.
+When Pershing asked after the health of his old friend Marshal Philippe Pétain – who headed the pro-German Vichy regime – de Gaulle replied tactfully that, when he last saw him, the Marshal was well, a very tactful reply in view of Pétain's subservience to the Nazis after the defeat of France.